KOH (Potassium Hydroxide) Preparation for Fungal Nail Infections

 What To Think About

-About 50% of all nail diseases
+Not all nail diseases

-risks associated with oral antifungal medicine, your
+risks linked with oral antifungal medicine, your

 doctor will probably confirm that you have a fungal infection using a KOH